Kanezoh/kemal-vue-template/README.md

 # kemal-vue-template

 Template for Kemal × Vue with webpack, supports hot-reload with webpack-dev-server.
-It enables you to build Kemal × Vue application fast with no-stress.
+It enables you to build Kemal × Vue application fast, with no-stress.

 ## Installation